 - Coinsurance – An amount you may be required to pay as your share of the cost for services.

 - Co-payment – An amount you may be required to pay as your share of the cost for medical services or supplies.
 Such as a doctor visits, hospital outpatient visits or prescription drugs.
-A co-payment is usually a set amount (not a percentage).
+Additionally, a co-payment is usually a set amount (not a percentage).

 - Long-term care – Services that include medical and non-medical care provided to people who are unable to perform basic activities.
 Services may be rendered in the home, community, assisted living or nursing homes.